Angela: A Remembering

 There is nothing theoretical about that work.
 It makes visible what many systems fail to hold: that children rely entirely on the adults around them for safety—and when that safety fractures, the impact is profound.

-To make ends meet, I nannied for years in the Bay Area, in households shaped by high achievement , unimaginable wealth, and wide access to opportunity.
+To make ends meet, I nannied for years in the Bay Area, in households shaped by high achievement, unimaginable wealth, and wide access to opportunity.
 I witnessed lives organized around stability and expectation.
-The contrast was stark—not just economically, but developmentally: what it means for a nervous system to grow in safety versus survival.
+The contrast was stark—not just economically, but developmentally: what it means to grow within safety versus survival.

 This dichotomy shaped me.
 It clarified, again and again, what children need—and what happens when those needs are not met.